koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_13_img_1.md

+# The image 1 in slide 13 of lecture 9 contains:
 The image shows a flowchart with a structure resembling a warehouse or a building, depicted by a simple outline of a roof above three squares and one rectangle, each representing different stages in a process.

 1. **Warehouse Structure**: